Share Your Idea with Your Colleagues

 The 2017 NCTE Committee on Resolutions encourages NCTE members to propose a resolution for consideration during the Annual Convention in November.

 If you have concerns about issues that affect your teaching, or positions you would like to support, and you think NCTE should take a stand, you have an opportunity to be heard!
 You can initiate action to deal with these issues by proposing resolutions which may be voted on and passed at NCTE's Annual Convention.
 The Committee on Resolutions urges individual members and affiliate groups to begin preparing and submitting their resolutions now.

-If passed at the Annual Business Meeting for the Board of Directors and Other Members of the Council (Friday, November 21), proposed resolutions are sent to the NCTE membership for ratification on a ballot.
+If passed at the Annual Business Meeting for the Board of Directors and Other Members of the Council (Friday, November 17), proposed resolutions are sent to the NCTE membership for ratification on a ballot (10% of the membership must vote).
 Resolutions so ratified by the membership shall become official NCTE positions that go to the Executive Committee for action.
 These statements become part of the Council's position/philosophy on questions related to the teaching of English.
 They are often publicized to news media, legislators, school boards, and the voting public and therefore addressed to those audiences.
 Resolutions also assist the Council in developing action programs on issues that affect teaching and learning.